 Glaucoma also has no noticeable symptoms until you’ve already lost vision.
 This is what makes frequent eye exams so important!

 The only way to diagnose and treat glaucoma early on is with the help of an eye care professional.
+Treatment options include prescription eye drops and glaucoma surgery.

 Why You Should or Shouldn’t Combine Surgeries